kunhwiko/concepts/how_to_compsci.md

 Web server : return content of file following HTTP protocols (Apache HTTP)

 Application server : execute and display results of file following various protocols (Oracle WebLogic, Apache Tomcat)

+DNS server : phonebook of the Internet responsible for finding the IP address of sites

 API
   1) interface that defines interactions between software such as types of calls/requests, how they are made, data formats, conventions